atmz/advent-of-code/README.md

 7. TIL that Python3 deprecates `cmp` and also that `key` is faster and cleaner.
 Part 1 was straightforward but I was a bit slow.
 I tried to be too smart and count unique cards to figure out rankings quickly, but that got too messy for part 2, so I stopped, had breakfast, and rewrote it a little more cleanlygit
 8. Fun, classic problem.
 Good part 1 (generally worked, I was just typing a bit slow), and then a part 2 that's intractable without some Math, which I did after breakfast/dropping the kids off
 9. Fun again.
 Decent part 1 but didn't work first time(I incorrectly tested sum(sequence)==0 to see if they were all 0, which doesn't work), and then part 2 was trivial
+10. Took the wrong approach (didn't use recursion!) and got stuck for a bit, but ended with a clean recursive solution for part 1.
+Part 2: TODO, very tedious
+11. Started late on this one because I was out late last night.
+Fun problem, initial solution was clean but needed a 'sparse' method for Part 2, which I did by tracking rows that needed expanding and taking them into account with the distance function